-James R. Thornton, CSP, CIH recently retired as Director, EH&S at Huntington Ingalls Industries (HII).
-One of HII’s primary businesses is shipbuilding, and HII is the nation's leading designer, builder and refueler of nuclear and non-nuclear aircraft carriers, submarines, and surface vessels.
-With 40,000 employees and $8B in annual sales, HII is the nation’s largest OSHA Voluntary Protection Program STAR site.
-Mr. Thornton held previous positions in safety and health at Research Triangle Institute in Research Triangle Park, N.C. and the Tennessee Valley Authority in Muscle Shoals, Alabama.
+James R. Thornton CSP, CIH, FASSP, FAIHA retired Director, EH&S at Huntington Ingalls Industries (HII).
+One of HII’s primary businesses is shipbuilding, and HII is the nation's leading designer, builder and refueler of nuclear and non-nuclear powered aircraft carriers, submarines, and surface vessels.
+With 37,000 employees and $7B in annual sales, HII is the nation’s largest OSHA Voluntary Protection Program STAR site.
+Jim held previous positions in safety and health at Research Triangle Institute in Research Triangle Park, N.C. and the Tennessee Valley Authority in Muscle Shoals, Alabama.

-Mr. Thornton holds a B.S. in Aerospace Engineering from Auburn University, and an M.S. in Industrial Hygiene from Texas A&M University.
-He is a Board-Certified Safety Professional and Industrial Hygienist.
+Thornton holds a B.S. in Aerospace Engineering from Auburn University, and an M.S. in Industrial Hygiene from Texas A&M University.
+He is a Board Certified Safety Professional (5442) and Industrial Hygienist (1207).
 He has taught safety and health courses at Thomas Nelson Community College and Old Dominion University in Virginia.

-Mr. Thornton also served as President of the American Industrial Hygiene Association and Chairman of the American Board of Industrial Hygiene.
-He served as President of the Virginia Self-Insurers Workers Compensation Association, and Chairman of the Virginia Manufacturers Association’s Safety, Health, and Environmental Committee.
-Mr. Thornton is also past President of the Virginia Peninsula Chapter for the Society for the Prevention of Cruelty to Animals.
+Thornton served as President of the American Industrial Hygiene Association and Chairman of the American Board of Industrial Hygiene.
+He was formerly President of the Virginia Self-Insurers Workers Compensation Association, and is Chairman of the Virginia Manufacturer’s Association’s Safety, Health, and Environmental Committee.
+He also is Chairman of the Virginia Peninsula Chapter for the Society for the Prevention of Cruelty to Animals (SPCA).

 I remain committed to our duty as safety and health professionals to ensure that every worker goes home safely to their family at the end of their work shift.

 I have worked for many years in the shipbuilding and repair industry and am very pleased to have successfully implemented a number of very successful programs that have produced sustained reductions in injury and Illness rates.
 I continue to feel a duty and a responsibility to continue to give back to it.
 Although I have served ASSP and other S&H organizations in leadership positions, there remain many opportunities to make a positive difference in people’s lives.
-Accordingly, I present myself to you as a candidate for the position of Senior Vice President of the Society.
-If I am fortunate to be elected, there are several initiatives that are consistent with the current Society Strategic Plan which I believe will positively assist the many thousands of safety professionals working each day to make life better for workers:
+If I am fortunate to be elected, there are several initiatives that are consistent with the current Society Strategic Plan which will positively assist our members working each day to make life better for people:

-- Value of the Profession – I believe that the safety profession is undervalued in many ways.
+Value of the Profession – The safety profession remains undervalued in many ways.
 We could increase the intrinsic value of the profession by advocating that regulatory standards include a requirement that qualified professionals be required to be engaged in the implementation of those programs.
 It is remarkable that OSHA standards contain precise specification provisions, but remain silent on the requirement that S&H programs and their elements be managed by qualified professionals.
 We must aggressively advocate for that.

-- Total Worker Health – As safety professionals, our historical approach has been to develop and implement programs that ensure workers entering the workspace leave it no worse that when they came.
+Total Worker Health – As safety professionals, our historical approach has been to develop and implement programs that ensure workers entering the workspace leave it no worse that when they came.
 A more holistic approach would ensure that workers enter the workspace in the best possible condition to cope with the many hazards that they will encounter in their job duties.
 Note that this is not “wellness”, but a larger, more comprehensive approach.

-- Advocacy – Historically, we have reacted to proposed regulations that potentially affect our profession.
-However, we should identify and advocate for issues and programs that advance our strategic plan and profession in D.C.
+Advocacy – Historically, we have reacted to proposed regulations that potentially affect us.
+However, we should identify and advocate for issues and programs that advance our agenda in D.C.
 It is imperative that organizations such as ours promote itself.

-- Emerging/Young Professionals – We have a number of bright, new professionals entering the safety profession.
-We must tailor our educational programs and other learning experiences to provide to them the greatest opportunity to become the most effective.
-After all, they represent our future.
+Emerging/Young Professionals – we have a number of new professionals entering the field.
+We must tailor our programs and approach to provide to them the greatest opportunity to become the most effective and embrace diversity of thinking.

-In closing, if elected I pledge to promote the implementation of the initiatives described above and others that support safety and health professionals, the objectives of the Society, and our wonderful profession.
+In closing, if elected I pledge to promote the implementation of the initiatives described above and others that support our great members, the Strategic Plan of the Society, and our wonderful profession.
 Thank you for what you do daily to make people’s lives better and safer.